4nd3r/mkosi-intune/README.md

 Networking configurations could be very different and therefore cases here can be taken only as generic guidance.

+### Lazy approach

+Easiest option is to add `VirtualEthernet=no` to your corporate access container's `.nspawn` file, but with this you might run into problems if you have more nspawn containers running.

+### Harder but allows to have multiple containers

 Out-of-box systemd-nspawn expects you to use `systemd-networkd` and ideally `systemd-resolved`.
 This reduces bit of troubles when setting up container.
 Systemd ships with `/usr/lib/systemd/network/80-container-ve.network` for host side and `/usr/lib/systemd/network/80-container-host0.network` for container side network configuration.